-- Designed and implemented a database solution using FilemakerPro14 for cataloguing collections in both CAWSO and its affiliates.
+- Designed and implemented a database solution for cataloguing collections in both CAWSO and its affiliates.

-- Designed and launched a virtual museum with the theme, “Every Object Has A Story.”
+- Designed, launched and maintained a virtual museum with the theme, “Every Object Has A Story.”
 Outcomes of this archival project included:

 - Facilitated greater participation of the organization’s archivists in an inclusive “grass-roots”—”ground-up” approach to the organization’s archival project.

 - Generated heightened enthusiasm from archivists around the world to participate in building a virtual repository of the organization’s cultural history.

 - By giving stakeholders greater access to their collective history, the virtual museum facilitated stronger organizational identity and higher retention rates of its stakeholders.